Canine Hydrotherapy

 How long is a hydrotherapy session?

-Each hydrotherapy session is approximately 45 minutes long broken into intervals of working on the treadmill and resting.
+Each hydrotherapy session is approximately 1hour long broken into intervals of working on the treadmill and resting.
 Your dog will not swim for the whole session.
 Remember that around 10 minutes of swimming is equivalent of 1 hour running, but without the impact on joints.

 How much does a session cost?

-Initial consultation session is 90 minutes, $120.
-Follow up appointments are $80.
+Initial consultation session is 90 minutes, $180.
+Follow up appointments are 60minutes, $100, and all sessions include therapeutic laser treatment to start with.

 My dog isn’t a swimmer, can he still do hydrotherapy?